mojodna/marblecutter-virtual/README.md

 `X-Forwarded-Host` should be the hostname used for your Cloudfront distribution (otherwise auto-generated tile URLs will use the API Gateway domain; CF sends a `Host` header corresponding to the origin, not the CDN endpoint).

+NOTE: reading `s3://` URLs from Lambda requires that the IAM role created by Up be granted S3 access (not to specific buckets, just generally).